You can watch a recording of today’s service here.

 CALL TO CONFESSION

-We know that we have sinned before God and others, yet we also know that if we confess our sin we can be restored to a right and just standing before God and others.
-Let us therefore confess our sin, trusting God’s promised mercy:
+Our Advent hope is in a coming one who establishes peace and justice in our world.
+Yet we know that we have betrayed that hope by contributing to enmity and injustice.
+We also know that if we confess our sin we can be restored to a right and just standing before God and others.
+Let us therefore confess our sin, trusting God’s Advent promise of grace and peace.

 Please join me in the prayer of confession, followed by a silent personal prayer.

 PRAYER OF CONFESSION (written by Sarah Are for A Sanctified Art)